gdmgent-1819-iot/labo-4-flotilla/README.md

 # Flotilla

+This repository is an introduction and research report about Flotilla's Mega Treasure Chest.

 ## Installation and setup

+*If you are not familiar with the Raspberry Pi, follow the extended instructions in* `./assets/docs/report.md`

 **Step 1:** You purchase and take out the Mega Treasure Chest from flotilla.
 If you do not have one available, you can get it from [this webiste](https://shop.pimoroni.com/products/flotilla-mega-treasure-chest).